-Submitters' Comments

-Since January 2015, noise levels generated from 79-79A Angelo Street have been consistently above the Western Australian Environmental (Noise) Regulations 1997.
+Submitters' Comments Officer's Responses Since January 2015, noise levels generated from 79-79A Angelo Street have been consistently above the Western Australian Environmental (Noise) Regulations 1997.
 Due to the ongoing significate noise intrusion, I recently submitted to the City of South Perth Senior Environmental Officer, the attached an independent Noise Assessment Report.
-I have reviewed the applicant's covering letter and Management Plan - Hopscotch No 79 Angelo Street, South Perth.
+I have reviewed the applicant's covering letter and The applicant is proposing no change to the existing and previously approved, bin storage area.
+The previously plans were not included as part of this application as the applicant is proposing to amend the trading hours.
+Management Plan - Hopscotch No 79 The Coordinator Environmental

+Angelo Street, South Perth.